mattbierner/nuke-scan/README.md

 * `--flipSample` — Sample rows instead of columns.
 * `--sampleSize 10` — Width of pixels to grab from each column or row
 * `--skipExtract` — Skips the frame extract stage and reuse the existing cache of frames.
+* `--firstFrame` — First frame number (relative to extracted frames) to start sampling from.
+Defaults to 1.
+* `--lastFrame` — Last frame number (relative to extracted frames) to end sampling.
+Defaults to end of film.

 [post]: https://blog.mattbierner.com/nuke-scan